 At first the wheelbase may look a bit short, but with the increased stability of the high pivot I don’t think it will be a problem.
 The other reason is that wheelbase (along with traction) ultimately determines turning ability and high pivot bikes don’t usually want to turn as well as low pivot bikes, so a shorter wheelbase can help compensate for this.
 Everything is a compromise in bike design and you have to look at how the whole system works together.
 Torsional rigidity, tire clearance, geometry, friction, etc. all play important roles.
 Every system out there has it’s positives and negatives- you just have to find what works best for you.

 After leaving Onza four of us former Onza employees started a company named Real Design.
-My job title was Creative Director.
-Basically I was a design engineer, built prototypes, sourced manufacturing and did art direction for advertising/packaging design.
+My job was design engineer/creative director- I designed components, built prototypes, sourced manufacturing and did art direction for advertising/packaging design.

 Here are some of the projects I worked on including hubs, brake levers, bottom brackets, chainrings and cassette gears.